NicodemusGurion/nicodemusgurion.github.io/islam/01-allah.md

 Allah deceived the Jews and Romans into thinking they killed Jesus.
 Allah is deceptive.

-This is also a verse that proves Islam is historically false, for [the crucifixion of Jesus is the most well documented event in ancient history.](#no-crucifixion)
+This is also a verse that proves Islam is historically false, for contrathe crucifixion of Jesus is the most well documented event in ancient history.](satan/islam/errors/#no-crucifixion)

 Surah 3:54